Billy Bragg: Early life

-Bragg was born in 1957 in Barking, Essex (later part of Greater London) to Dennis Frederick Austin Bragg, an assistant sales manager to a Barking cap maker and milliner, and his wife Marie Victoria D'Urso, who was of Italian descent through her father.
+Bragg was born in 1957 in Barking, Essex, to Dennis Frederick Austin Bragg, an assistant sales manager to a Barking cap maker and milliner, and his wife Marie Victoria D'Urso, who was of Italian descent through her father.
 (Note: Marie was the daughter of Daisy Simmonds and Anielli D'Urso, the son of Alfonso D'Urso an ice-cream vendor living in Holborn.
 Alfonso's wife, Trofimena Giudotti, was the daughter of Luigi Giudotti, who also sold ice cream.
 They wed at St Peter's Italian Church in 1906.)
 Bragg's father died of lung cancer in 1976, and his mother died in 2011.

 Bragg was educated at Northbury Junior School and Park Modern Secondary School (now part of Barking Abbey Secondary School) in Barking.
 He failed his eleven-plus exam.
 He developed an interest in poetry at age twelve, when his English teacher chose him to read a poem he had written for a homework assignment on a local radio station.
 He focused on learning and practising the guitar with his next-door neighbour, Philip Wigg (Wiggy).
 Some of their influences were the Faces, Small Faces and the Rolling Stones.
 He was also exposed to folk and folk-rock music during his teenage years, citing Simon & Garfunkel and Bob Dylan as early influences on his songwriting.

 During the rise of punk rock and new wave in the late 1970s, Elvis Costello also served as an inspiration for Bragg.
 He was particularly influenced by the Jam, as well as the Clash, whom he had seen play live in London in May 1977 on their White Riot Tour, and again at a Rock Against Racism carnival in April 1978, which he admits was the first time he really stepped into the world of music as it is used for political activism.
 The experience of the gig and preceding march helped shape Bragg's left-wing politics, a change from his having previously "turned a blind eye" to casual racism.